Caledonia Cascade

-Caledonia Cascade, sometimes called Cascade Falls, is a 600 ft waterfall located in Rabun County, Georgia, USA near the town of Tallulah Falls.
+Caledonia Cascade, sometimes called Cascade Falls, is a 600 ft waterfall located in Rabun County, Georgia, US, near the town of Tallulah Falls.
 This waterfall occurs on a small stream that drops into the Tallulah Gorge near the beginning of the gorge.
 This tiered waterfall features three drops, the longest of which is 262 ft.
 It is best viewed from the hiking trail around the rim of the Tallulah Gorge.
 After Amicalola Falls, Cascade Falls is the second tallest waterfall in Georgia (tied with Cochrans Falls).